 It is helpful to have some insight into the values and customs of the first Christians, and some appreciation of how they organised their meetings and ministries, if we are to have a better understanding of the setting, context, and meaning of the New Testament letters.
 In this article, I provide a brief overview of church life in the first century, and I highlight the participation of women.

 House Churches in the First Century

 For the first two hundred years of the Christian movement, most meetings were held in homes.
 This custom of meeting in homes is well attested in the New Testament.
 Wayne Meeks observes that “In four places in the Pauline letters specific congregations are designated by the phrase hē kat’ oikon (+ possessive pronoun) ekklēsia, which we may tentatively translate ‘the assembly at N’s household’.”
 Women were involved in each of these four house churches.
 Prisca, with Aquila, hosted and led a house church in Ephesus (1 Cor.
 16:19), and later in Rome (Rom.
 16:3-5).
-Apphia, the “sister”, was a member of a house church in Colossae and is one of three people greeted individually by Paul at the beginning of his letter which is primarily addressed to Philemon (Phm 1:1-2).
+Apphia was a prominent member of a house church in Colossae, and is one of three people greeted individually in Philemon 1:1-2.
 Nympha hosted a church in her home in Laodicea and is greeted in Colossians 4:15.

-In house churches the public sphere (the traditional domain of men) and the domestic sphere (the traditional domain of women) overlapped, and women—especially the wealthy women who hosted churches in their own homes—had equal opportunities to minister.
+In house churches, the public sphere (the traditional domain of men) and the more private, domestic sphere (the traditional domain of women) overlapped, and women—especially the wealthy women who hosted churches in their own homes—had equal opportunities to minister.